ubco-W2022T1-cosc301/project-group48/README.md

 - Person 1: Hi, I'm Sahraj Singh and when I started balling I was young.
 - Person 2: Hi, my name is Manav Gupta and I love watching and playing basketball.
-- Person 3: Hi, my name is Sahi Chawla and I want to start a podcast.
+- Person 3: Hi, my name is Sahil Chawla and I want to start a podcast.

 ## Images